Low-Intensity Cardio Training: What Is It & How Does It Work? – SWEAT

 According to the American Council on Exercise (ACE), low-intensity cardio increases your aerobic capacity, or your body’s ability to use oxygen during exercise.
 In turn, your body is able to break down carbohydrates and fats for fuel, strengthen your slow-twitch muscles and transport oxygen more effectively to your muscles.

-During lower intensity exercise, your muscles rely on energy from a combination of oxygen, carbohydrates and fats.
-Over time, your body becomes more efficient at using these energy sources ACE says — which means you’ll be able to physically work for longer periods of time.
+During lower-intensity exercise, your muscles rely on energy from a combination of oxygen, carbohydrates and fats.
+Over time, ACE says your body becomes more efficient at using these energy sources — which means you’ll be able to physically work for longer periods of time.

 Benefits of low-intensity cardio training